 In this article, we will continue learning important IP addressing and subnetting information, and we will learn how to apply this valuable information to some real-world scenarios.

-Before we move on, I'd like to review some information that was covered in part one of this series,
+Before we move on, I'd like to review some information that was covered in part one of this series, IP addressing and subnetting: What network administrators need to know.

 - IP addresses must be unique on the Internet (when using public IP addresses) and on a private network (when using private IP addresses).